Criminal Liability Explained: Intent and Penalties

 An act is a crime only if a state or the federal government defines it as one.
 In most states, crimes are classified as either felonies (more serious crimes) or misdemeanors (less serious crimes).

-Criminal Liability
+How Criminal Liability Is Established

 Criminal liability refers to responsibility for a crime and the penalty society imposes for the crime.
-Because crimes cause harm to society as a whole (in addition to the victim(s)), a government lawyer (prosecutor) brings charges against the offender on behalf of its citizens.
+Because crimes cause harm to society as a whole (in addition to the victim), a government lawyer (prosecutor) brings charges against the offender on behalf of its citizens.

 A person can be found liable for a crime if the prosecution proves that the person committed the criminal act (such as stealing) and had the required intent to hold the person accountable (such as intent to deprive the owner of the property).

-Mens Rea or Criminal Intent
+What Is Mens Rea or Criminal Intent?

 In a civil case, by contrast, no criminal intent is required.
 Many civil actions involve allegations that the defendant acted negligently and, as a result, harmed the plaintiff.
 The reason for the distinction is that civil cases involve disputes between individuals, not acts against society as a whole.
 And the possible penalty to the defendant in a civil case is limited to monetary damages or enforcement of certain rights but not imprisonment.